boeckmann/asm6502/README.txt

  4.6.9 .INCLUDE Directive

-       Substitutes the directive with the contents of a file given by the argument for processing by the assembler.
+       Substitutes the directive with the assembler source contained in the file given as argument.

        Example: